gramineproject/graphene/Documentation/oldwiki/Debugging-Graphene.md

 ## Running Graphene with GDB

-To enable GDB support, the PAL loader and Graphene library OS has implemented the GDB protocol to notify any loading and unloading of dynamic libraries.
-The PAL loader will also load a GDB script to enable proper GDB features to make the debugging process easier.
+To enable GDB support, the PAL loader and Graphene library OS have implemented the GDB protocol to notify the debugger any loading and unloading of dynamic libraries.
+The PAL loader will also load a GDB script to enable GDB features to make the debugging process easier.

 To build Graphene with debug symbols, the source code needs to be compiled with `DEBUG=1`.
 Run the following commands in the source tree: